RoOster214/RoOster214/README.md

 👋 Hi, I'm @RoOster214
 About Me

-🎓 Pursuing an AAS in Computer Technology with a Specialization in AI and Machine Learning
+🎓 Pursuing a Bachelor's at Winthrop in Computer Science with a Specialization in AI and Machine Learning.

 📚 Diving into Harvard's CS50 course to build a strong computational and algorithmic foundation